 Prior to being named deputy center director, Shireman served as deputy program manager, since 2006, of the International Space Station Program.
 In this position, Shireman was responsible for implementing program policies, planning and directing the program’s development and operations, managing the integration of all elements of the program into one functional system, and ensuring effective cost control of the program.

-Shireman also serves as the chair of the International Space Station Mission Management Team, where he is responsible for all aspects of on-orbit operations of the International Space Station.
-He is responsible for the overall management and integration of all program operations elements, including the United States and international partners.
-Primary focus is the operations elements supporting the performance of the real-time and near real-time missions.
+Shireman also served as the chair of the International Space Station Mission Management Team, where he was responsible for all aspects of on-orbit operations of the International Space Station.
+He was responsible for the overall management and integration of all program operations elements, including the United States and international partners.
+Primary focus was the operations elements supporting the performance of the real-time and near real-time missions.

 Born in Corpus Christi, Texas, Shireman joined NASA in 1985.
 He began his career in Navigation, Control & Aeronautics Division as Principle Function Manager, responsible for ascent digital autopilot filter designs.

 In 1989, Shireman became manager of Solid Rocket Booster and External Tank Separation for the space shuttle program, responsible for ensuring that the solid rockets and external tank successfully separated from the Space Shuttle in all flight conditions.
 He later also became the manager of Ascent Guidance, Navigation and Control for the space shuttle, responsible for vehicle sustaining the Shuttle ascent GN&C system.

 In 1994, Shireman began supporting the International Space Station Program, first serving manager of Navigation and Control Subsystems for the station.
 Between 1997 and 2000, Shireman served as manager over the space station’s Russian Elements and Operations Integration branch, during the development and launch of the Russian service module and the launch of the first permanent crew.